SampleEnvironment/SECoP/rfcs/RFC-000-ontologies.rst

 **For properties:**

 ``applies_to``
-  List of Kinds to which this property can be applied.
+  List of Kinds to which this property can be applied or ``SECNode``.
 ``datainfo``
   Human readable explanation of the property's datainfo.